Akhil-peram/C-Programming/README.md

 - To access the address of the input C uses ampersand (&) to store the address.

 FORMAT SPECIFIERS

-• To access the address of the given data and to write the data into variables C uses these format specifiers for assigning address
+- To access the address of the given data and to write the data into variables C uses these format specifiers for assigning address
- For int %d or %i
-    Float %f
-    String %s
-    Char %C

  Program

           #include<stdio.h>   // Header file
            int main(){       // main function